Perlkonig/grav-plugin-graveyard/README.md

   - /nonexistent/post
 ```

 The `enabled` field turns the plugin off and on.

 The `graveyard` field is a simple list of routes.
-When Grav can't find a given page, it first checks to see if it's on this list.
-If it does, it emits a `410`.
-Otherwise it passes control to the [Error](https://github.com/getgrav/grav-plugin-error) plugin and emits a `404`.
+You can use basic shell wildcards.
+[Refer to the PHP function `fnmatch` for details.](https://secure.php.net/manual/en/function.fnmatch.php) When Grav can't find a given page, it first checks to see if that page's route is on this list.
+If it is, it emits a `410`.
+Otherwise it emits a `404`.